na-Itms/0ad-gdd/book/gameplay/main/vision.md

     advantage.
 Through many hours of gameplay testing, we need to identify and eliminate these tricks.
--   **Frustration of Artificial Intelligence** - It is important to minimise frustration when playing the game.
+-   **Frustration of Artificial Intelligence** - It is important to minimize frustration when playing the game.
 I have lost count of the times I've screamed at the computer, “WHY DID \_\_\_\_ DO \_\_\_\_!”
     Whether its AI pathfinding or suicidal units, we need to minimise player frustration by rigorous AI testing.
 -   **Confusing UI** - It is very important to avoid handicapping gameplay by making the user interface so complicated that people are not capable of doing what they want to do, and stop playing the game because they can't figure out how to control it.
-We to need promote an interface that can be easily picked up by our target audience.
+We need to promote an interface that can be easily picked up by our target audience.
 It is critical to pay special attention to other games in our genre from which we will be drawing players.